sforsman/ditemplate/README.md

 ============================================

 Comes with a Deis/Heroku -deployable composer.json and simple scripts for installation and updating the lock file.
-Make sure you have curl inyour path and that you have logged into Deis.
+Make sure you have curl in your path and that you have logged into Deis.

 Then run